 The format for the meeting report will match that of previous SC meeting reports, including paper letter size, Times New Roman, font size 11, single space and one inch margin.

-CCMs are advised that written comments for inclusion in the report should not exceed five (5) lines and be submitted to the Rapporteur.
+CCMs are advised that written comments for inclusion in the report should not exceed [five (5)] lines and be submitted to the Rapporteur.

 Conveners will provide their draft theme recommendations to the lead rapporteur to present on screen for editing and adoption at the end of each theme session (these adopted recommendations will not be revisited).
 There may be additional recommendations on the last day.